 Remember, our herbs are precious!
 We want to dry 'em - not fry 'em!!

 Frankly, I was pretty skeptical about microwave drying herbs.
-Until I tried it myself ... and discovered that some tea herbs hold their true color and flavor really well when they're dried in the microwave.
+Then I tried it and discovered that many tea herbs hold their true color and flavor surprisingly well when they're dried in the microwave.

 The scientific explanation involves the difference in evaporation rates of a plant's water content and its volatile oils (the good stuff!).
 Borrrrrrrring, I know.
 So I'll spare you the science mumbo jumbo. ;-)

-I load 4 or 5 trays with freshly harvested "tea", turn the trusty machine on to the lowest temperature setting, and walk away.
+I load 4 or 5 trays with freshly harvested herbs, turn the trusty machine on to the lowest temperature setting, and walk away.

-The drying temperature stays steady, no heat fluctuations to screw up the process ... and in a matter of hours, my herbs are nice and crispy dry.
+The drying temperature stays perfectly steady.
+No heat fluctuations to screw up the process ... and in a matter of hours my herbs are nice and crispy dry.

 Note: Each brand of dehydrator operates a little differently.
 So be sure to follow your manufacturer's instructions for best results!